What Are the Steps of Conversion Optimization?

 This is one of the most important steps of the conversion optimization process.
 Once you are ready with your data, hypothesis, and prioritization, it is time to test and implement.
 Testing of your hypotheses can be done primarily in three ways.

-During A/B testing, you can check two variants of the same page and see the users' reactions to it.
+During A/B testing, you can check two variants of the same page and see the users’ reactions to it.
 For example, variant A can have a CTA that is on a small black button, and variant B can have a CTA on a big green button.
-After finishing the test, you'll see which variant works best, and because of this test, you can implement it on a regular basis.
+After finishing the test, you’ll see which option works best and will be able to implement it on a regular basis.